Secrets

 sikkerkey get sk_stripe_key

-Replacing a Value
+Replacing a value

 Click a secret to expand it, then click Replace value.
 Enter the new value and confirm.
+Replacing a value:

 - Encrypts with a new random data key